Skip To Content

 Orientation

-Orientation to the Dietetic Internship is conducted virtually and attendance is mandatory for both onsite and distance interns.
-It is a three day program designed to introduce the intern to Cedar Crest College and provide a variety of hands-on-skills learning experiences to help prepare interns for entry into supervised practice.
+Orientation to the Dietetic Internship is conducted on campus in August and attendance is mandatory for both onsite and distance interns.
+It is a three-day program designed to introduce the intern to Cedar Crest College and provide a variety of hands-on-skills learning experiences and skill development to help prepare interns for entry into supervised practice.
+Travel, housing, and food are the responsibility of the intern.
+On-campus housing may be offered to interns for a discounted rate depending on availability.

 Evaluation of Prior Assessed Learning (PAL) Policy